 The workforce within the current wine industry is primarily self-taught, with very few formally trained individuals.
-Local industry representatives have expressed their belief in the value of an educational program that would provide concrete, practical, performance-based training to prepare individuals for jobs in the wine industry, including certificates and degrees in enology and viticulture.
-In response to this call to action from the local wine industry, Lake Michigan College has developed an Associate in Applied Science degree in Enology and Viticulture and hopes to serve as a catalyst for the growth of the wine, hospitality, and tourism industries in Southwest Michigan.
+Local industry representatives continue to express their belief in the value of an educational program that would provide concrete, practical, performance-based training to prepare individuals for jobs in the wine industry, including certificates and degrees in enology and viticulture.
+In response to this call to action from the local wine industry, Lake Michigan College developed an Associate in Applied Science degree in Wine and Viticulture Technology and hopes to serve as a catalyst for the growth of the wine, hospitality, and tourism industries in Southwest Michigan.